top of page

 Ph.D.
 Student in Clinical Psychology

-Cristina is a second-year doctoral student in the Clinical Psychology program.
+Cristina is a third-year doctoral student in the Clinical Psychology program.
 She received a BA in psychology with a concentration in biopsychology/neuroscience from The College of New Jersey.
 Prior to beginning graduate school, she worked at Yale Child Study Center and Yale CANDLab, coordinating a research trial examining the clinical and neurobiological effects of a parent-based treatment for pediatric anxiety.
 Today, she is interested in the ways supportive relationships buffer the impact of stress on biopsychosocial development in underrepresented youth.
 Cristina's goal is to apply this knowledge to improve the effectiveness and advance the dissemination of community-based interventions.

 Email: cnardini@fordham.edu